Skip to main contentSkip to footer

-Throughout August, we're running a trial to allow older and disabled TfGM concessionary pass holders to travel on buses before 9.30am for free.
+Throughout August, Transport for Greater Manchester ran a trial to allow older and disabled TfGM concessionary pass holders to travel on buses before 9.30am for free.

 The trial is just for travel on bus, and does not include tram or train.